Albert-Z-Guo/Product-Recommendation/README.md

 | 100                  | 137328              | ~6 min                  |
 | 17700                | 480189              | ~95 min                 |

-The initial experiments are run on the 100 movies with the greatest number of observed.
-We obtain the following results amazingly identical to the results mentioned in paper:
+The initial experiments were run on the 100 movies with the greatest number of observed.
+We obtained the following results amazingly identical to the results mentioned in paper:

 | Algorithm | Iterations to Converge | Runtime | RMSE   | Initial Estimate of R |
 |-----------|------------------------|---------|--------|-----------------------|